 The wattles on Cochin are red.
 From 8 to 12 weeks old, male Cochin chicks’ wattles are much more extensive and noticeable.
 Cochins have red color earlobes.

-Cochins have feathers all over their legs and toes, so they can’t be seen from the side.
+Cochins’ legs and toes are covered in feathers, making them impossible to see from the side.
 Each foot should only show the inside toe and part of the middle toe.

 Size

 The feathers of the Cochin chicken make it look much more significant than its original figure.
-When they are fully grown, they remain large and heavy.
+When fully grown, they maintain their large and heavy size.
 Cochin hen weighs around 8.5 pounds.

 Cochin is a large breed of chicken.
 If you have seen a video in which a large chicken is there, then it is probably the Cochin chicken or its cousin, the Brahma, that you have seen.

 The large bodies of the chicken are the reason for being poor flyers.
-They are also easily found by predators, so make sure to keep them in a safe place.
+They are also easily found by predators, so keep them in a safe place.

 Characteristics

-• Cochins are fluffy birds with a thick layer of feathers.
-The feathers protect the fowl in the winter season.
+- Cochins are fluffy birds with a thick layer of feathers.
+The feathers protect the fowl in winter.

-• A single comb with red wattle and earlobes characterize the Cochin.
+- A single comb with red wattle and earlobes characterizes the Cochin.
 Cochin chicken, along with the Brahma, is familiar in any condition.

-• The feathers of the Cochin are generated at a slow pace.
+- The Cochin generates its feathers at a slow pace.

 Benefits of Raising this Breed

 Friendly chickens: Cochin chickens are known for being calm and friendly, so they are a good choice for a family.
 They are very kind and get along well with kids, pets, and families.
-Because of this, they are an excellent choice for families who want a pet chicken.
+Families wanting a pet chicken should choose them for this reason.

 Easy to keep in one place: These birds don’t fly well, so a low fence is all you need to keep them in one place.
 This makes them easy to care for in your backyard or farm.